Khireitangiri: Politics

 Khireitangiri is administrated by a Sarpanch, or Head of Village, who is elected by the people.

 Bharatiya Janata Party (BJP) and Biju Janata Dal (BJD) are the major political parties.

-Khireitangiree comes under the Patna (Odisha Vidhan Sabha constituency) and the present Member of the Legislative Assembly (MLA) is Jagannath Naik from BJD.
-It comes under the Keonjhar (Lok Sabha constituency).
+Khireitangiree comes under the Swampatna seat and the present (MLA) is Jagannath Naik from BJD.
+It comes under the Keonjhar (Lok Sabha seat).
 The present Member of Parliament is Chandrani Murmu from BJD.